Can You Sue for a Wrongful Death in a DC Motorcycle Accident Claim?

 • Loss of companionship.
 This is considered to be compensation for the personal loss of the family relationship.

-Is There a Statute of Limitations for Wrongful Death Claims?
+What is the Statute of Limitations for DC Wrongful Death Claims?

 Each state has its own limitations on how long you have to file a wrongful death claim.
 This rule is called a statute of limitations.
 You must work with a lawyer who understands these deadlines.